SteadfastShahen/authAPI/index.md

 1. mongo watch
 2. when user change his/her name we need to generate image by name;
 3. fix code visually (throw errs, email: email type expressions, spaces, remove emails from service, review if/else expressions[not required when throwing error], move interfaces to different file)

+4. export from helpers variables instead of objects